oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         Comma-separated list of section names from the registration that shouldn't be displayed in the notification e-mail to the organizers.
+         Comma-separated list of section names from the registration that shouldn't be displayed in the notification email to the organizers.
-         These fields are the big blocks in that e-mail, and some are further divided.
+         These fields are the big blocks in that email, and some are further divided.

          Allowed values are in: